 Nothing says solidarity with the sisterhood like finding out you have the same menstrual cycle as your best friend or loved one!
 In fact, the first thing you probably thought was “we’ve been spending too much time together”, right?
 We’ve all been there!

-But does spending time with other women actually sync your menstrual cycles?
-Or is it more period mythology, like not being able to swim in the sea on your period because of sharks?
+But does spending time with other people with periods actually sync your menstrual cycles?
+Or is it more period mythology, like not being able to go swimming in the sea on your period because of sharks?